-Eighth Circuit Judicial Council Procedures for Request for Review of Decision (Appeal)
+Eighth Circuit Judicial Council Request for Review (Appeal) Procedures Attachment to Appendix 4

 A. Preamble

 These procedural rules are adopted by the Eighth Circuit Judicial Council to provide Eighth Circuit court units detailed guidance regarding submission of the Requests for Review to the Judicial Council and maintain consistent procedures during review proceedings.